For seniors, crafting may be intricate. They tend to have age-related issues like arthritis and limited dexterity.

 These can be made to harden using a simple hairdryer and turned into wonderful gifts and souvenirs.

-This video gives some tips and advice for beginners who want to learn polymer clay basics.
+This video gives some tips and advice for beginners who want to learn the basics of polymer clay.

 Make sure to also check our list of fun activities for seniors with limited mobility.